 4. Can gig workers unionize?

-Generally no under federal law, but some state programs and court cases are testing new models for collective bargaining.
+Generally no under federal law, but some state programs and court cases are still testing new models for collective bargaining.

 5. What happens if I misclassify a worker?